tgstation/tgstation-server/README.md

 1. Launch TGCommandLine.exe as an administrator (running with no parameters puts you in interactive mode)
 1. `service set-python-path C:\Python27`
 1. `service create-instance "TGS" D:\tgstation`
 1. `instance` And enter `TGS`.
-If you aren't using interactive mode, the following commands must be suffixed with `--instanceName TGS`
+If you aren't using interactive mode, the following commands must be suffixed with `--instance TGS`
 1. `repo setup https://github.com/tgstation/tgstation master`
 1. `byond update 511.1385`
 1. `irc nick TGS3Test`